data-6-berkeley/su21/syllabus.md

 **Homeworks**

-There will be 11 homework assignments.
-We will drop your lowest homework assignment score, meaning your top 10 homework assignments will be graded.
-This means each homework is worth 5% of your overall grade in this class.
+There will be 5 homework assignments.
+We will drop your lowest homework assignment score, meaning your top 4 homework assignments will be graded.
+This means each homework is worth 10% of your overall grade in this class.

+There is a bonus point available for students who submit their assignments early.
+If you submit your homework 24 hours before the posted deadline, usually Sunday 11 PM, you will receive 1 extra credit point on your homework grade.

 ### Late Policy and Extensions

-Homework assignments are due to Gradescope at 11:59PM on the day that they are due, which will typically be Wednesday.
+Homework assignments are due to Gradescope at 11PM on the day that they are due, which will typically be Monday.
 We will have a small, undisclosed grace period to account for any technical difficulties; if you face any issues while submitting, please post on Ed ASAP (ideally before the deadline).

-If you submit your homework late, and do not have an extension (see below), we will still accept your submission but you will lose 20% of the credit you earned per day late, at a maximum of two days late.
-So if you scored a 90% on a homework and submitted it a day late, your score will drop to a 72%, and if you submitted it two days late, your score will drop to a 54%.
-We will not accept homeworks past two days after the submission deadline.
+If you submit your homework late, and do not have an extension (see below), we will still accept your submission but you will lose 50% of the credit you earned per day late, at a maximum of one day late.
+So if you scored 90% on a homework and submitted it a day late, your score would drop to a 45%.
+We will not accept homeworks past one day after the submission deadline.

-**Extensions:** We know this is a stressful time, and we don't want to penalize you because of circumstances that are out of your control.
-To request an extension on a homework, please email **both** Suraj and Isaac with the reason for your request and number of days you're requesting an extension for (1 or 2).
-As long as your request is within reason, there's a good chance of it being granted.
-Students with DSP accommodations that allow for late assignment submissions will still need to email Suraj and Isaac for extensions, but not with a reason.
+**Extensions:** We know this is a stressful time, and we don’t want to penalize you because of circumstances that are out of your control.
+To request an extension on a homework, please email **both** Ian and Isaac with the reason for your request and number of days you’re requesting an extension for (1 or 2).
+As long as your request is within reason, there’s a good chance of it being granted.
+Students with DSP accommodations that allow for late assignment submissions will still need to email us for extensions, but not with a reason.

 ### Academic Honesty